Feature

 "I remember the joy after I scored my goal, the way we silenced the Spurs crowd and finally gave our own fans something to cheer about," he said.
 "They were a cocky team then, Spurs, with a cocky set of fans.
 They were singing Wembley songs throughout the second game and if that wasn't enough to motivate us then nothing would have been."

 Those two away goals would have been enough to take Arsenal straight to Wembley in another year but Quinn's aggregate equaliser merely forced extra time.
 Another half-an-hour could not separate the local rivals so a replay was required.
 But where?
 A hastily-arranged coin toss would decide the venue and, after the first attempt saw the coin stick upright in the White Hart Lane mud, the second came down in Tottenham's favour.
+Not that it bothered our players.

-"I can vividly remember losing the toss and George saying 'Thank God for that, we've a much better chance of beating them here'," recalled Quinn.
-"As soon as the toss was lost, he automatically turned it into a positive and said 'That's OK, they'll be twice as cocky next time'.
+"I can vividly remember losing the toss and George saying: 'Thank God for that, we've a much better chance of beating them here'," recalled Quinn.
+"As soon as the toss was lost, he automatically turned it into a positive and said: 'That's OK, they'll be twice as cocky next time'.
 Instead of feeling down, he made us feel like it was a plus."

-They drew level eight minutes from time when substitute Allinson latched onto Paul Davis' lofted pass and beat Clemence at his near post.
+Allen had the first word in the third match, as he had in the first two.
+But the last word went to us.
+We drew level eight minutes from time when substitute Allinson latched onto Paul Davis' lofted pass and beat Clemence at his near post.
 Then Rocastle applied the coup de grace in front of the travelling Arsenal fans.

 "It was an extraordinary moment," said Quinn.
 "I remember going for the ball, I think I was challenging Richard Gough, and I didn't make the header and nor did he, but it actually fell behind me nicely for it to be pulled across.